mpluswow/wow-modding/tutorials/CreateTaxiNode.md

-    81.88,                -- Z coordinate for Northshire Abbey 'Northshire Abbey',   -- Name displayed for the taxi node in the English (US) client 'Northshire Abbey',   -- Name displayed for the taxi node in the English (GB) client 15635,                -- Ground mount ID (typically set to a gryphon or wyvern for Alliance/Horde respectively) 0                     -- Flying mount ID (0 because it’s not needed for a ship) );
+    81.88,                -- Z coordinate for Northshire Abbey 'Northshire Abbey',   -- Name displayed for the taxi node in the English (US) client 'Northshire Abbey',   -- Name displayed for the taxi node in the English (GB) client 0,                    -- Ground mount ID (set to 0 for ships/zeppelins) 0                     -- Flying mount ID (0 because it’s not needed for a ship) );